Pulmonary Venous Hypertension (PVH): Your Guide | myPHteam

 • Dizziness and fainting

-Although PVH and PAH have different underlying causes, they have similar symptoms.
-In some cases, PVH can be mistaken for PAH.
-The diagnosis process involves first determining whether a person has PH, then determining the specific type of PH by identifying its underlying cause.
-It’s important to be able to differentiate between PAH and PVH because the two conditions have different treatments.
+Because these two subsets of pulmonary hypertension have similar symptoms, PVH can be mistaken for PAH.
+The diagnosis process involves first determining whether a person has PH, then determining the specific type by identifying the underlying cause.
+It’s important to be able to differentiate between PAH and PVH because they call for different treatments.

-When diagnosing PH and determining the origin, doctors will look for heart and lung abnormalities.
+When diagnosing pulmonary hypertension and determining the origin, doctors look for heart and lung abnormalities.
 They’ll check for changes in blood flow within the lung’s blood vessels.
-They will ask whether there is a family history of pulmonary hypertension or other pulmonary blood vessel disease.
-There are many tests that help with this process.
+They’ll ask about a family history of PH or other pulmonary blood vessel disease.
+Many tests can help with this process.

 The initial test for PH is often an echocardiogram.
-This noninvasive diagnostic test uses ultrasound waves to image the heart while it beats to look for any physical abnormalities, like thickening of the ventricles.
-Advancements in echocardiographic technology allow doctors to image the heart two-dimensionally and even three-dimensionally to measure its size and functions in real-time.
+This noninvasive diagnostic test uses ultrasound waves to get an image of the heart while it beats that can show physical abnormalities, like thickened ventricles.
+Advances in echocardiographic technology allow doctors to image the heart two-dimensionally and even three-dimensionally to measure its size and functions in real time.

 Other common tests a doctor may perform include: